rustyx/itho-esp/README.md

 * Send and receive dianostic messages to the CPU.
 * Query the device status and parse parameter values.
 * Control the device via Wi-Fi/MQTT.
-* Monitor temperature and humidity via DHT22 or SHT4x, publish results via MQTT.
+* Monitor temperature and humidity via DHT22 and/or SHT4x, publish results via MQTT.
 * (HRU-specific) Control ventilation level setting (low, med., high) via MQTT.
 * (HRU-specific) Automatically set ventilation to high when humidity exceeds a threshold value.